The Tale of Halldor Snorrason II: Icelandic Norwegian relations

-Although the þættir has been used to argue the link between the Icelandic and Norwegian Identity, it is important to note that throughout the tale Halldor is treated as, and definitively referred to as, a man of low birth, despite being the son of one of the most powerful Icelandic Families.
+Although the þættir has been used to argue the link between the Icelandic and Norwegian identity, it is important to note that throughout the tale Halldor is treated as, and definitively referred to as, a man of low birth, despite being the son of one of the most powerful Icelandic families.
 This suggests that Norwegians thought Icelanders of low status.

 Characterization of King Harald

 The tale states directly, King Harald distrusted Halldor because of his strength of character, especially when he was commanding other men.
 This suggests that King Harald was either envious or mistrustful of him.
 The þættir has been used to further characterize King Harald, specifically his erratic views on money.

 Halldor Snorrason’s legacy

-It has been suggested that Halldor's close relation with King Harald resulted in the passing of family traditions, about the ruler, from generation to generation, providing the basis of Snorri Surson's knowledge of King Harald resulting in King Harald's saga as we know it.
+It has been suggested that Halldor's close relation with King Harald resulted in the passing of family traditions, about the ruler, from generation to generation, providing the basis of Snorri Sturluson's knowledge of King Harald resulting in King Harald's saga as we know it.